Rohit2706/Rohit2706.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**,<br>

-I am an undergraduate student pursuing BE (Hons) in Computer Science at BITS Pilani, India. **I am an Upcoming SWE intern** at [Nutanix, Bangalore](https://www.nutanix.com/en) and have previously worked as an **SDE intern 2020** at [Samsung Resarch Institute-Bangalore](https://research.samsung.com/sri-b).
+I am an undergraduate student pursuing BE (Hons) in Computer Science at BITS Pilani, India.
+I am an **Upcoming SWE intern** at [Nutanix, Bangalore](https://www.nutanix.com/en) and have previously worked as an **SDE intern 2020** at [Samsung Resarch Institute - Bangalore](https://research.samsung.com/sri-b).
 I have always been enthusiastic about recent trends in Computer Science and keenly interested in the domains of **Biomedical Imaging, Computer Vision and Deep Learning, and Blockchain Development**.

 I also like to spend my time on solving algorithmic problems on online platforms like codeforces and LeetCode.